Talent Strategy Joins The Strategic Planning Process

 Frustration Factor.
 As executives learn to do live in the paradox of innovation and keeping their eye on the horizon, they must also attend to their core processes.
 On a regular basis, scan your operational systems for alignment with your change directives.
 Ask you employees, do our systems align with our strategy?
 Ask your employees, where are the gaps?
 They will be happy you asked and more than willing to tell you what needs to be done differently.
 Is your company able to be honest about the gaps or do we pretend they don’t exist?
 If you hear – “we don’t do things that way” even in the face of strategic change directives you need to get involved.
 Too much frustration and mixed messages will help your high potentials vote with their feet, right out the door.

-Have a question for Sandy?
-Ask or leave a comment below!
+Have a question for Sandy or want to leave a comment?
+Click here.